George was still asleep when we left so we didn’t get chance to say goodbye.

 There are wooden signs around giving the distance of various walks from the Chora.
 We decide to walk to Apokrousi which is 3 Km away.
 We follow the signs which takes us past fields full of spring flowers and bee hives.
-The road is empty and undulating.
+The undulating road is empty – no cars and no other pedestrians.
 We couldn’t see beyond the curves of the hill so it was hard to judge how much further we had to walk.
 It felt as though we had walked further than 3km already.

 Eventually we could see the sea.

-Kolona is the islands best beach.
+We had read that Kolona is the best beach on Kythnos.
 To get to this beach we needed to walk along to the end of Apokrousi beach and climb over a hill via a narrow dirt track.
 This is only accessible on foot or by motorbike and the hill is quite steep.
 The view from the top of the hill is fabulous.
 Kolona beach is a narrow strip of sand that runs between the island and the little islet of Agios Loukas.

 As much as we were tempted to walk to this beautiful beach I think we (I) was daunted by the thought of the walk back in the midday heat.
 So far we had walked mainly in a downwards direction so the walk back was going to be quite tough.